 Allow me to explain why I, and many other professional writers out there, won’t even begin to entertain this as an option.
-If you’re looking to have a book written and you’re using royalties as a bargaining chip, consider these things first before striking a deal with a writer:
+If you’re looking to have a book or script written and you’re using royalties as a bargaining chip, consider these things first before striking a deal with a writer:

 1) There Are No Guarantees

 You have a great story and you’re sure, once it’s written, that it will sell a million copies.
 However, there are no guarantees that this will happen.
 You want it to, and you hope it will, but asking a writer to sacrifice 200 hours of her time without a guarantee of payment is ludicrous.
 You have a job, right?
 And you get paid for that job.
 If your boss asked you to work 200 hours without any guarantee that you would get paid, would you do it?